-Whenever feasible, GPISH students are taken on a field trip to Spain in Year 2 (subject to the UK Government travel advisory guidelines).
-The trip is focused on visits to Muslim architectural monuments of Andalusia.
+GPISH students are taken on a field trip to Spain in Year 2.* The trip is focused on visits to Muslim architectural monuments of Andalusia.
 The field trip also allows the students to witness the contemporary use of the architectural sites, developing their visual literacy and contributing to learning about the formation of political and religious identity as well as art and architecture.
 With the help of an academic lead, the field trip complements in-house academic modules, bringing to life in front of their eyes the places students have read about.
-Some of the primary sites that students visit during this trip are the Great Mosque of Cordoba, which is the only surviving monument of the Caliphate of Cordoba; the ruins of Madinat-al-Zahra, which was awarded an Aga Khan Award for Architecture in 2010; and the magnificent palaces, fountains and gardens of Alhambra, which exemplify the blending of Moorish and traditional Andalusian architecture.
+Some of the primary sites that students visit during this trip are the Great Mosque of Cordoba, which is the only surviving monument of the Caliphate of Cordoba; the Madinat-al-Zahra Museum, which was awarded an Aga Khan Award for Architecture in 2010; and the magnificent palaces, fountains and gardens of Alhambra, which exemplify the blending of Moorish and traditional Andalusian architecture.

 *The Spain field trip is subject to UK Government travel advice and students’ obtaining the necessary visas.
 In the event a student cannot travel, Alternative Study Arrangements will be made; these will take place in the UK.